Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO

 \section{Introduction}

 Precision measurements at hadron colliders often rely on jet vetoes to reduce the impact of background due to QCD radiation.
 This is done by rejecting events containing jets with a transverse momentum exceeding some cutoff value $p_T^{\rm veto}$ that is often much smaller than the large momentum transfer of the hard scattering process $Q$.
 This strategy finds common applications in the field of Higgs physics, as well as in a number of electro-weak and QCD measurements at the Large Hadron Collider (LHC), and has therefore motivated a large number of studies~\cite{Banfi:2012yh,Becher:2012qa,Banfi:2012jm,Banfi:2013eda,Becher:2013xia,Stewart:2013faa,Banfi:2015pju,Becher:2014aya,Moult:2014pja,Jaiswal:2014yba,Monni:2014zra,Wang:2015mvz,Dawson:2016ysj,Monni:2019yyr,Kallweit:2020gva}.
-For instance, the state-of-the-art prediction for the jet-vetoed Higgs production cross section involves the resummation of the large logarithms $\ln (p_T^{\rm veto}/Q)$ up to next-to-next-to-leading logarithmic (NNLL) order~\cite{Banfi:2012jm,Banfi:2013eda,Becher:2013xia,Stewart:2013faa} matched to fixed order calculations up to next-to-next-to-next-to-leading order (N$^3$LO)~\cite{Banfi:2015pju}.
-The above NNLL calculations also include a numerical extraction of the ${\cal O}(\alpha_s^2)$ non-logarithmic terms relative to the Born (often referred to as NNLL$^\prime$) from fixed-order calculations.
-In this article, we will complete the direct calculation of such constant terms in view of pushing the resummation accuracy to N$^3$LL, which is demanded by the outstanding experimental precision foreseen at the LHC in the coming years.
+For instance, the state-of-the-art prediction for the jet-vetoed Higgs production cross section involves the resummation of the large logarithms $\ln (p_T^{\rm veto}/Q)$ up to next-to-next-to-leading logarithmic (NNLL) order \cite{Banfi:2012jm,Becher:2013xia,Stewart:2013faa}.
+These references also include non-logarithmic terms relative to the Born at ${\cal O}(\alpha_s^2)$ (often referred to as NNLL$^\prime$), numerically extracted from fixed-order calculations.
+The above results are matched to fixed order calculations up to next-to-next-to-next-to-leading order (N$^3$LO)~\cite{Banfi:2015pju}.
+The above numerical extractions of the non-logarithmic corrections are, to the best of our knowledge, not entirely publicly available and only encode information about the final convolution of such non-logarithmic corrections with the parton densities.
+Conversely, in order to access their perturbative dependence on the longitudinal momentum fraction prior to the convolution, a dedicated computation becomes necessary.